top of page

 B. Candidates enrolled for a minimum of three college credits

-at an accredited facility
+at an accredited facility.

 C. Graduate students

-Applications will be available in February at various locations around town or email: ktruberg@gmail.com
+Applications will be available in February online

 DR. JEANETTE A. RITZENTHALER SCHOLARSHIP